-where N is an integer expression, to allocate an

-it returns the
+where N is an integer expression, to allocate an array with N elements, each of type Type; it returns the base address of that array.

-This allocation occurs when this expression is , that is, at This means that the user can input a capacity, and the program can allocate an array with exactly that many elements!
+This allocation occurs when this expression is executed, that is, at run-time, not at compile-time.
+This means that the user can input a capacity, and the program can allocate an array with exactly that many elements!